omenlog/binaryTrees/README.md

 # Binary Search Tree(BST) and Red Black Tree(RBT) structures

-This an implementation of BST and RBT using the theory explained in **Introduction to Algorithms** relative to this structures.
-This first version of the package only support as value of tree nodes numeric values, in later version maybe this can be change and the values can be object ;)
+This is an implementation of BST and RBT using the theory explained in **Introduction to Algorithms**, relative to this structures.
+This first version of the package only supports numeric values for the tree nodes.
+In next releases this could be changed, and the values can be objects.

 ### Example